vertcoin-project/one-click-miner-vnext/README.md

 Please refer to this list of [supported hardware.](https://github.com/CryptoGraphics/VerthashMiner#supported-hardware)

-### I have an error message that reads 'Failure to configure'
+### I have an error message that reads 'Failure to configure' or 'Checks failed'

 You may need to add an exclusion to your antivirus / Windows Defender.
+The data directory is located at `%AppData%\vertcoin-ocm` on Windows or `~/.vertcoin-ocm` on Linux.

 ### My GPU is supported but an error messages reads 'no compatible GPUs'

 Update your GPU drivers to the latest version.

+### My GPU is not being utilized

+The OCM is using all of your GPU resources.
+To verify, check CUDA usage for Nvidia or Compute 0/1 usage for AMD.

 ## Building